-A tour for active nature lovers, it includes hiking, swimming, and the opportunity to sit in your own ‘spa’ at Hot Water Beach.
+A tour for active nature lovers, it includes hiking and the opportunity to sit in your own ‘spa’ at Hot Water Beach.
 You will travel up through Thames to Coromandel town visit the Driving Creek Railway for a ride on New Zealand’s only narrow-gauge railway system.
 You then travel through a magnificent Kauri forest on your way to Hot Water Beach.
-Your final stop will be a visit to hike along a coastal track into the stunning Cathedral Cove (a film location used in The Chronicles of Narnia: Prince Caspian) where you can swim, or just soak in the stunning scenery.
+Your final stop will be a visit to hike along a coastal track into the stunning Cathedral Cove (a film location used in The Chronicles of Narnia: Prince Caspian).

 This 12-hour tour includes:

-- Transportation, including pick up and drop off near Auckland Sky Tower
+- Transportation, including pick up and drop off in Auckland

 - Explore Cathedral Cove

 Bay of Islands day tour from Auckland

 It is my opinion that you need at least two days to visit the Bay of Islands from Auckland, as otherwise, you will spend more time travelling than seeing the sites.
 However, if all you have time for is a one day trip from Auckland, and you really want to see the Bay of Islands, we recommend this tour.